luminus-framework/luminus/resources/md/profiles.md

 ### web servers

-Luminus defaults to using the [HTTP Kit](http://www.http-kit.org/) webserver, the following alternative servers are supported:
+Luminus defaults to using the [Immutant](http://immutant.org/) webserver, the following alternative servers are supported:

 * +aleph - adds [Aleph](https://github.com/ztellman/aleph) server support to the project
 * +jetty - adds [Jetty](https://github.com/mpenet/jet) support to the project
-* +immutant - adds the [Immutant](http://immutant.org/) web server to the project
+* +http-kit - adds the [HTTP Kit](http://www.http-kit.org/) web server to the project

 ### databases